Lowell Folk Festival: 35 Years of Folk, Food, Family and Fun!

 What’s the Festival like?

-- Friday evening: Kicking off with a dance parade at 6:00 p.m., the concerts are at Boarding House Park Stage and the Dutton Street Dance Stage from 7-10 p.m.
+- Friday evening: Kicking off with a dance parade at 6:15 p.m., the concerts are at Boarding House Park Stage from 7-10 p.m. and at the Dance Pavilion on Arcand Dr. (across from the previous JFK Stage) from 7-9p.m.

-- Saturday: From noon to 6 p.m. on five stages, and from 7-10 p.m. on two stages
+- Saturday: From noon to 6 p.m. on four stages, and from 7-10 p.m. on two stages

-- Sunday: from noon to 6 p.m. at five stages.
+- Sunday: from noon to 6 p.m. on four stages.

 Who’s coming to this year’s festival?